realcp1018/redis-cluster-manager/README.md

 # Redis Cluster Manager

-A cluster manager for Redis Cluster and Redis master-slave deployments.
+A cluster manager for Redis Cluster and Redis master-slave.
 It displays topology/status information and executes Redis commands on selected members.
 Some high-risk Redis commands are forbidden.

 [Readme.md: 简体中文](README_zh.md)